part-os/core-python/README.md

 ```python
     contacts = Contacts.list()
 ```
-This will return a list on minified Contact objects
+This will return a list of minified Contact objects

 ###Retrieving a Contact
 ```python